feiyushe/saga-reader/README.md

 ![archi-diags-en.png](docs/assets/archi-diags-en.png)

-## Features
+## Key Features

-### Content Subscriptions
-- Flexibly set your content subscriptions based on your interests.
-Simply define a few keywords to automatically gather information from the global internet.

-### Translation
+- **Intelligent Content Subscription**: An interest-based content generation engine that supports flexible content subscription settings according to user interests.
+Users only need to define keywords of interest to independently search for relevant information across the entire network without complex subscription operations.
+- **Efficient Information Retrieval**: A fully automated content engine implemented purely in Rust.
+It supports multiple retrieval modes such as search and RSS, enabling efficient collection of global internet information.
+- **AI Immersive Reading Companion**: An innovative AI reading companion feature that allows users to communicate with AI in real - time during the reading process, get answers to questions, gain in - depth insights, and bid farewell to the solitude of reading.
-- Automatically translate foreign language information.
-You can have articles in other languages automatically translated into your preferred language.
+- **Multilingual Intelligent Translation**: Equipped with intelligent translation capabilities, it breaks through language and regional barriers, automatically translating hundreds of foreign language information.
+Non - native language articles are automatically translated into the user's preferred language.

-### Security and Privacy
-- Offers the best security and privacy features.
-Your data is stored entirely on your personal computer and is not tracked or influenced by third-party service providers.
+- **Security and Privacy Assurance**: It provides the best security and privacy protection.
+All data is completely stored on the user's personal computer, free from tracking or influence by any third - party service providers.

-### Model Support
-- Supports connection to cloud-based large models or local large models on your personal computer for inference.

-### Performance
+- **Multi - Model AI Support**: Supports connecting to cloud - based and local large - scale models for inference.
+Cloud - based large - scale models cover mainstream industry models to meet AI needs in different scenarios.
-- Extremely lightweight and high-performing, this application is developed using Rust and Svelte technologies, boasting the lowest memory and CPU consumption among its peers, with memory usage below 10MB.
-You can deploy it on any old device.
+- **Smooth Operation on Old Devices**: Developed based on Rust and Svelte technologies, it has the lowest memory and CPU consumption among similar products.
+With a memory usage of less than 10MB, it ensures smooth operation even on old devices.

-### UI Design
-- Clean UI design, lightweight, practical, and easy to use.
-You won't be bothered by annoying ads or commercial elements.
+- **Clean and Refreshing UI**: Adopting a clean and refreshing UI design, the interface is simple, lightweight, practical, and easy to operate, free from annoying ads and commercial elements.

-### Article Viewer
-- Use the built-in article viewer to read full content, or switch to your preferred browser for browsing.
+- **Flexible Reading Experience**: It offers flexible article reading methods.
+Users can choose to read the full content using the built - in article viewer or switch to their preferred browser for browsing.

-### Search and Background Updates
-- Supports article search.
-- Can silently update content in the background.
-Thanks to Rust technology, it boasts an extremely small memory footprint of just 10MB and excellent running performance.
+- **Efficient Search and Background Updates**: Supports article search and can silently update content in the background.
+Relying on Rust technology, it has extremely low memory usage (only 10MB) and excellent operating performance.

 ## Development
 ### Prerequisites